countrySpecificDigitisationStrategies/webapp/README.md

 After downloading this project you will need to run `npm install` once, to install all project dependencies.
 Then you can simply run `npm start` to start a development server locally, which will serve the web app on localhost:8080.

+### Update dependencies
+To check for dependency updates you are able to run `npm run upgrade-interactive`.

 ## Deployment

 To build a production build, you will need to run `npm run build`